 There’s no doubt that reading to your child early, and often, provides immense benefits.
 Numerous studies show that reading to children helps to develop key skills, including language development, social, and literacy skills, in addition to parent/child bonding time.
 And let’s not leave out the fun!.
 Reading is SO important that the National Education Association (NEA) has created a holiday, that coincides with Dr. Seuss’s birthday, known as Read Across America Day.
-Celebrated on March 2nd, Read Across America Day helps to promote reading for children and young adults.
+Read Across America Day helps to promote reading for children and young adults.
 To celebrate, check out these 5 ways you can incorporate kids’ reading into your child’s daily schedule.

 - Start from Day 1.
 Studies show that reading to children starting in infancy can help stimulate the part of the brain that helps them understand the meaning of language.